-Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify Correctly and Correctly identifies Correctly identifies some With help identifies apparatus and exhaustively identifies apparatus and apparatus and apparatus and instruments used in the apparatus and instruments used in the instruments used in the instruments used in laboratory. instruments used in the laboratory. laboratory. the laboratory. laboratory.
-Ability to handle Correctly and Correctly handles Correctly handles some With help, handles apparatus and consistently handles apparatus and apparatus and apparatus and instruments laboratory. laboratory apparatus instruments instruments instruments and instruments appropriately. appropriately. appropriately. appropriately.
+Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify apparatus and instruments used in the laboratory.
+Correctly and exhaustively identifies apparatus and instruments used in the laboratory.
+Correctly identifies apparatus and instruments used in the laboratory.
+Correctly identifies some apparatus and instruments used in the laboratory.
+With help identifies apparatus and instruments used in the laboratory.

+Ability to handle Correctly and Correctly handles Correctly handles With help, handles apparatus and consistently handles apparatus and some apparatus and apparatus and instruments laboratory apparatus instruments instruments instruments laboratory. and instruments appropriately. appropriately. appropriately. appropriately.